-The written appeal must specifically state the grounds under which the appeal has been filed and must be submitted within the seven (7) day time limit after their notification of such determination.
-The written appeal must set forth the information/evidence to support the appeal.
+The written appeal must specifically state the grounds under which the appeal has been filed and it must be submitted within five (5) business days after notice of the Hearing Panel's determination.
 Appeals that do not comply with these requirements may not be considered.
 The appeal is not an opportunity to argue that the initial decision was wrong or because they disagree with the finding(s) or sanction(s).
 The appeal is not a new factfinding process.